Jacques de Molay: Death

 Marker at the site of Jacques de Molay's execution in Paris.
 (Translation: At this location, Jacques de Molay, last Grand Master of the Knights Templar, was burned on 18 March 1314), located by the stairs from the Pont-Neuf bridge.
 The top half of this photo shows the part of the island where the executions took place.
 The lower half shows the plaque, which is on one of the pillars of the bridge, behind the trees.

 Molay was sentenced to death together with Geoffroi de Charney in 1314 as a direct result of cardinal legates' decisions and actions rather than being ordered by King Philip the Fair.
-He was burned at the stake on the Ile des Javiaux in the Seine.
+He was burned at the stake on the Ile des Juifs in the Seine.
 According to Alain Demurger and others, the most probable date of the execution was 11 March 1314 although it is also quoted as 18 March 1314.

 Of Molay's death, Henry Charles Lea gives this account: